 The National Trust for Historic Preservation named Annapolis one of “America’s Dozen Distinctive Destinations.”

-At 99 Main Street, Historic Annapolis opened HistoryQuest (now the Historic Annapolis Museum and Store) at the St. Clair Wright Center as a facility to orient visitors to the history of Maryland’s capital city.
+At 99 Main Street, Historic Annapolis opened HistoryQuest (now the Museum of Historic Annapolis) at the St. Clair Wright Center as a facility to orient visitors to the history of Maryland’s capital city.